jbcodeforce/aws-studies/docs/infra/storage.md

 When creating EC2 instances, you can only use the following EBS volume types as boot volumes: gp2, gp3, io1, io2, and Magnetic (Standard)

-* **gp2 or gp3**: SSD, used for most workload up to 16 TB at 16000 IOPS max  (3 IOPS per GB brustable to 3000)
+* **gp2 or gp3**: SSD, used for most workload up to 16 TB at 16000 IOPS max  (3 IOPS per GB brustable to 3000).
 * **io 1** or **io 2**: critical app with large database workloads. max ratio 50:1 IOPS/GB.
-Min 100 iops and 4G to 16T
+Min 100 iops and 4G to 16T.
+99.9% durability and 99.999% for io2.
 * **st 1**: HDD.
 Streaming workloads requiring consistent, fast throughput at a low price.
 For Big data, Data warehouses, Log processing.
 Up to 16 TiB.
+99.9% durability.
 * **sc 1**: throughput oriented storage.
 500G- 16T, 500MiB/s.
 Max IOPs at 250.
 Used for cold HDD, and infrequently accessed data.
+99.9% durability.

 Encryption has a minimum impact on latency.
 It encrypts data at rest and during snapshots.
 * Provisioned IOPS (PIOPS) SSD: used for critical apps with sustained IOPS performance, even more than 16k IOPS.